UTNuclearRoboticsPublic/rviz_openhmd/README.md

 ## Installation
 1. Clone the repository directly into your catkin/src workspace.
 2. Check that line 73 in src/openhmd_display.cpp points to the correct location.
-3. Chech that line 3 in src/resources.cfg points to the correct location.
+3. Check that line 3 in src/resources.cfg points to the correct location.
 4. Use `catkin_make` or `catkin build` to compile.

 ## Use